Piano Concerto No. 24 (Mozart): Recapitulation, cadenza and coda

 The wide range of thematic material presented in the orchestral and solo expositions poses a challenge for the recapitulation.
 Mozart manages to recapitulate all of the themes in the home key of C minor.
-The themes are necessarily compressed, are presented in a different order, and in their restated form, contain few virtuosic moments for the soloist.
+The necessarily compressed themes are presented in a different order, and in their restated form contain few virtuosic moments for the soloist.
 The last theme to be recapitulated is the secondary theme of the orchestral exposition, which has not been heard for some 400 measures and is now adorned by a passage of triplets from the piano.
 The recapitulation concludes with the piano playing arpeggiated sixteenths before a cadential trill leads into a ritornello.
 The ritornello in turn leads into a fermata that prompts the soloist's cadenza.

 Mozart did not write down a cadenza for the movement, or at least there is no evidence of him having done so.
 Many later composers and performers, including Johannes Brahms, Ferruccio Busoni, Alfred Schnittke and Gabriel Fauré, have composed their own.
 Uniquely among Mozart's concertos, the score does not direct the soloist to end the cadenza with a cadential trill.
 The omission of the customary trill is likely to have been deliberate, with Mozart choosing to have the cadenza connect directly to the coda without one.

 The conventional Mozartian coda concludes with an orchestral tutti and no written-out part for the soloist.
 In this movement, Mozart breaks with convention: the soloist interrupts the tutti with a virtuosic passage of sixteenth notes and accompanies the orchestra through to the final pianissimo C-minor chords.